Fast Ethernet: Copper

-100BASE-T is any of several Fast Ethernet standards for twisted pair cables, including: 100BASE-TX (100 Mbit/s over two-pair Cat5 or better cable), 100BASE-T4 (100 Mbit/s over four-pair Cat3 or better cable, defunct), 100BASE-T2 (100 Mbit/s over two-pair Cat3 or better cable, also defunct).
-The segment length for a 100BASE-T cable is limited to 100 m (the same limit as 10BASE-T and gigabit Ethernet).
-All are or were standards under IEEE 802.3 (approved 1995).
-Almost all 100BASE-T installations are 100BASE-TX.
+Initially, several Fast Ethernet standards for twisted-pair cable were standardized, including: 100BASE-TX (100 Mbit/s over two-pair Cat5 or better cable), 100BASE-T4 (100 Mbit/s over four-pair Cat3 or better cable, defunct), 100BASE-T2 (100 Mbit/s over two-pair Cat3 or better cable, also defunct).
+The segment length for Ethernet over a twisted-pair link is limited to 100 m, the same limit as 10BASE-T and gigabit Ethernet.
+All initial standards were approved under IEEE 802.3 in 1995.
+Of those, 100BASE-TX became extremely popular, supplanting the others.